rachitpoudel101/Stud_managemnt_from-drf/README.md

 - Can create, update, delete, and restore all users
 - Can create and manage subjects
 - Can view all student profiles and marks
+- Can create notices for all user types

 ### Teacher
 - Can update their own profile
 - Can manage students enrolled in their subjects
 - Can add and publish marks for their taught subjects
 - Can assign their taught subjects to students
+- Can create notices for students only
+- Can edit and delete notices they created

 ### Student
 - Can view their own profile and subjects
 - Can view their published marks
+- Can view notices meant for students
 - Limited access to system information

 ## Usage Examples